Updated: Feb 20, 2026

 • Book timed-entry ticket online to skip ticket lines.

-• Route: Egyptian Wing (Temple of Dendur) → Greek & Roman → European Paintings (Vermeer, Rembrandt, Van Gogh) → American Wing → Rooftop Garden (May–Oct only).
+• Route: Egyptian Wing (Temple of Dendur) → Greek & Roman → European Paintings (Vermeer, Rembrandt, Van Gogh) → American Wing.
+Note: Cantor Roof Garden is closed until 2030 (Tang Wing construction).

 • Join a free highlights tour or use the museum app for self-guided routes.